 Tablets combine the advantage of a large display while being lightweight and portable which makes them excellent travel companions.
 Offering a great combination of use, traveling with a tablet will offer much flexibility if you need to perform a wide variety of tasks while on the go.

-In this post we will share a few useful tips about traveling with a tablet and hopefully answer some questions you may have.
+In this post we will share a few useful tips about traveling with tech, taking your tablet on a plane and hopefully answer some questions you may have.
 So whether you are looking into buying a tablet or choosing between taking a laptop on the road or a tablet, you can find some nuggets of help in here.

 As you can tell by my site, I have always loved traveling.
 However, sooner or later on any trip you will be faced with a couple of hours with nothing to do.